build-on-aws/content/posts/Graphs-BuildOn/02-graph-theory/index.md

 For instance: $V=\{1,2,3\}$ and $E=\{(1,2), (1,3), (2,3)\}$ represents an undirected complete and simple graph with three vertices.
 Below is an example of a few graphs.

-Let us implement this simple graph using networkx.
+Let us implement this simple graph using networkX.
 We shall draw a complete and simple bi-directional graph.
 The definitions are explained later in this blog.

 ```python
 import networkx as nx #importing the main library